Q: Who is eligible to enter the Colorado Gold Contest?

 Q: It's August 5th and I haven't heard from anyone.
 Does this mean I didn't final?

 A: Yes.
-Our aim this year is to notify the finalists by August 4th.
+Our aim is to notify the finalists by August 4th.
 If that deadline changes, we will announce it on the contest page of our website and on our other media.

 Q: If I didn't final, when can I see my scoresheets?